DCPL/shadercontrol/README.txt

 Q:  When I change the effects or values nothing happens in-game
 A:  Make sure all required files are in the same directory.
     - Depending on your file-system, you may need to run the program as an Administrator.
-    - Check shader versions and directX versions make sure they match whats required.
+    - Check shader versions and directX versions make sure they match what's required.
     - Make sure the Mastereffect file has NOT been renamed.

 Q:  The shader is throwing errors on values or equations